-This article is the tenth in a series devoted to Internet security, and learning how to keep you and your information safe.
-Any questions, requests for clarifications, or comments can be sent to email@example.com.
+This article is part of a series devoted to Internet security, and learning how to keep you and your information safe.
+Any questions, requests for clarifications, or comments can be sent to gregbailey9@ gmail.com.